DecisionsDev/odm-docker-kubernetes/troubleshooting/LDAP/README.md

 ## 1) automated LDAP group search

-In this mode the tool tries to extract the LDAP configuration and the truststore from one Decision Center pod.
+In this mode the tool extracts the LDAP configuration and the truststore from one Decision Center pod.

 Pass the `-n <NAMESPACE>` argument to specify in which namespace a Decision Center pod can be found.
-If this argument is missing, the tools checks in the current namespace.
+If this argument is missing, the tools looks for a Decision Center pod in the current namespace.

-The tool looks for two files to check the LDAP configuration:
+The tool looks for the files below:
   - `webSecurity.xml`
   - `ldap-configurations.xml`
+  - `tlsSecurity.xml`

+> Note:
-> Note: `webSecurity.xml` is used for authenticating users and `ldap-configurations.xml` for the synchronization of the list of users and/or groups in Decision Center.
+> - `webSecurity.xml` is used for authenticating users
+> - `ldap-configurations.xml` for synchronizing the users and/or groups in Decision Center
+> - `tlsSecurity.xml` specifies the truststore used (among other SSL parameters)

-The tool parses those two XML files using `xmllint` when it can be found.
-It is best to have `xmllint` set up for better results.
+The tool parses those XML files using `xmllint` when it can be found.
+It is best to have `xmllint` installed as it is more reliable than the fallback solution.

 The result of the parsing is then displayed and the user prompted: